lucgougeon/silicon.github.io/_posts/2023-12-06-US-Japan-collaborative-workshop-accelerating-IC-design.md

 Mohamed Kassem from [efabless](https://efabless.com/) opened the workshop by explaining that chip making needs to be simplified.
 More technical information on how ** efabless can be found on their GitHub page <https://github.com/efabless>

 ### Professor Murmann
-Professor Boris Murmann from Hawaii University noted a shortage of chip engineer and pointed out the difficulties of accessing [EDA] (https://en.wikipedia.org/wiki/Electronic_design_automation).
+Professor Boris Murmann from Hawaii University noted a shortage of chip engineer and pointed out the difficulties of accessing [EDA](https://en.wikipedia.org/wiki/Electronic_design_automation).
 These software are proprietary, expensive and protected by NDA.
 Professor Murmann insisted on the importance of quality documentation and standard of open source tools.

 ### Professor Koji Inoue